stoeps13/connections-doc/source/admin/install/cp_config_os_metrics_no_cognos.md

     -   com.ibm.snx\_profiles.base.title - Mapped to the Role dimension in Metrics reports You can change the attribute mapping by completing the following steps:

+    !!! note
-    **Note:** You should only change mappings with your first use of Metrics.
+    You should only change mappings with your first use of Metrics.
 Otherwise, Metrics data will be inconsistent and lead to incorrect report data.

     1. Get the default mapping: